-All MACS Board members, MACS Board committee members, School Advisory Council members, the principal and all other staff, volunteers, contractors and clergy and those involved in religious ministry at our school are expected to actively contribute to a school culture by respecting the dignity of its members, affirming the Gospel values of love, care for others, compassion and justice.
+All MACS Board members, MACS Board committee members, School Advisory Council members, the Principal and all other staff, volunteers, contractors and clergy at St Mary's College are expected to actively contribute to a school culture by respecting the dignity of its members, affirming the gospel values of love, care for others, compassion and justice.
 They are required to observe child-safe principles and expectations for appropriate behaviour towards and in the company of children, as noted below.
-All School Advisory Council members, the principal and all other staff, volunteers, contractors and clergy and those involved in religious ministry must sign and abide by this Code of Conduct.
+All School Advisory Council members, the Principal and all other staff, volunteers, contractors and clergy must sign and abide by this Code of Conduct.